Smithsonian/dporepo/README.md

 Set the Username to admin.

 You should now have access to all repo functions.

-#### Import Smithsonian Unit and ISNI data into the database

-Download this .sql file and run this within the MySQL environment: http://gors.in/aj8C0h.

 ### Smithsonian-specific Instructions
 #### Install the DPO EDAN Bundle